jncodes/greatbooks/README.md

 # README

 # [Greatbooks](https://grandbooks.herokuapp.com/#/)
-__Greatbooks is an application clone of [Goodreads](https://www.goodreads.com).
+__Greatbooks is a single-page application inspired by [Goodreads](https://www.goodreads.com).
 This application utilizes [Google Books API](https://books.google.com) to allow users to search and browse books.
 Users that create an account can save customized lists of books, as bookshelves.__
 ***
 ## Key features:
 ### **User Authentication**